RMS/rms-developers/2025-04-preview.md

 ## Get Output Metrics Info

-The Get Output Metrics Info operation returns all available granularities of loss tables and stats for a given analysisId.
+The Get Output Metrics Info operation returns available granularities (only geoId specific) of loss tables and stats for a given analysisId.
 Analyses of ELT framework are only supported.

 ```json
 {